kevinmeredith/tech-lead-book/ch2-take-care-of-the-team.md

     Dear Bill -

     Sammy received thirty pages today.
 All of the incidents appear to be related to our flaky integration.
-I've been in her shoes and know how nerve-wracking an unpleasant a thirty-page day is.
-I think it's fair that Sammy be granted an additional day of Paid Time Off given that her entire Saturday was consumed by answering PagerDuty.
-Can you please approve that?
+I've been in her shoes and know how nerve-wracking and unpleasant a thirty-page day is.
+I think it's fair that Sammy be granted an additional day of Paid Time Off (PTO) given that her entire Saturday was consumed by answering PagerDuty.
+Can you please approve of that?

     I know the team has kicked around a few ideas on how to apply a band-aid fix to this problem -in the name of improving the on-call experience of an Engineer.